Respect for human rights

 - Internal whisleblowing system

-- Training and awareness activities
+- Training and Awareness-Raising Activities

 - Fair employment